-Legal Interns: Law Students interested in unpaid intern or externships may send a resume and cover letter to Magda Baker.
-Internship opportunities exist in all of our departments.
+WDA offers law students unpaid intern or externships in all of it's departments.
 In each department you should be able to gain experience writing legal documents and researching emergent issues relating to indigent defense.
 We take interns during the school year and the summer.
 We are interested in all students who have completed their first year of law school.
 WDA's departments are as follows:

 - Amicus Support